The news scarf mystery: A true story of fashion and coincidence

 The scarf is filmy and soft, with a blurred newspaper pattern and a wispy fringe on all sides.
-I have it two colours, one blobbed blue like watered ink, the other smeared coral like an old lady’s blush.
+I have it in two colours, one blobbed blue like watered ink, the other smeared coral like an old lady’s blush.
 It is 65 per cent polyester and 35 per cent viscose, according to its tag, and it is made in China.
 Machine wash cold, don’t bleach.

 I came across it in Edmonton at TRENDS, “the biggest and best apparel show in the country,” where my friend Lisa was looking at things for her store.
 I wouldn’t have been at a fashion trade show except that I was procrastinating, and I wouldn’t have looked at the scarf except that I was bored.
 It was the very end of the day and my eyes were so bleary I could barely focus.
 But as I flicked at the scarf, something within its folds caught my eye.